 With Amazon spending over $700 million on tech training for their warehouse staff, investing in tech skills is growing on the list of priorities for businesses.
-But with training budgets often being minimal, you have to be efficient with the resources you have.
+But with typically minimal training budgets, you have to be efficient with the resources you have.

 Tech training varies, from free YouTube tutorials to industry certifications.
-The most effective tend to be the traditional, classroom-based certifications – however, these can be costly.
-But they don’t need to be, these certifications can be levy-fundable when completed through an apprenticeship.
+The most effective tend to be the traditional, classroom-based certifications.
+That can be costly, but it doesn’t need to be.
+These certifications can be funded with a levy completed through an apprenticeship.

 Maximise your tech training budget using the Apprenticeship Levy

-‘But what if we train them and they move on?’ – it’s a valid concern.
-In ISL Recruitment’s Retention Report, they found that 70% of tech employees easily move companies and are open to new opportunities.
+‘But what if we train them and they move on?’
+It’s a valid concern.
+In ISL Recruitment’s Retention Report, they found that 78% of tech employees said their reason for wanting to leave their current company was a lack of career progression.
 With the projected cost of replacing an employee being £30,000, retaining your team is key in being cost-effective.

-However, apprentices have been proven to have higher retention rates than a typical employee.
-They even have a net positive effect on improving a workforce’s overall retention, meaning apprenticeships have the potential to play a significant impact on reducing the overall costs of your team.
+However, apprentices tend to have higher retention rates than a typical employee.
+They even have a net positive effect on improving a workforce’s overall retention.
+That means apprenticeships have the potential to play a significant role in reducing the overall costs of your teams.

 Provide tech employees with a career path

-When 78% of tech employees state a lack of progression as the main reason for leaving, investing in your tech team’s career development is essential.
+When so many tech employees quote a lack of progression as the main reason for leaving, investing in your tech team’s career development is essential.
 But with the number of IT certifications available, you may be concerned that having a structured development path for each employee could get expensive.

 Hire in your first-line support engineers as Infrastructure Technician apprentices to give them exposure to a variety of tech disciplines.
-Once they’ve found their specialism, support them by up-skilling them into their desired role through advanced higher-level apprenticeships.
-Soon you’ll see your entry-level talent rise through the ranks and take up your hard to fill vacancies.
+Once they’ve found their specialism, offer support by up-skilling them into their desired role through advanced higher-level apprenticeships.
+Soon you’ll see your entry-level talent rise through the ranks and take up your hard-to-fill vacancies.